getodk/docs/shared-src/contributing-tips.rst

 .. _use-odk:

-Actually install and use Open Data Kit or other tools
+Actually install and use ODK-X or other tools
 ----------------------------------------------------------

 You cannot write effectively about tools you have not used.
 If you're going to write or edit documentation about any of the apps in the ODK ecosystem, you need to spend some time actually using it.

-Before diving into writing documentation, try out the core tools `here https://opendatakit.org/software` and become familiar with them.
+Before diving into writing documentation, try out the core tools `here https://odk-x.org/software` and become familiar with them.

 This is also true of writing about Sphinx or any of our documentation build tools.
 Reading existing documentation is not enough to write about something.